jusdepatate/awesome-french/README.md

 - [PETA France](http://petafrance.com) - A french organization for animals in France. :fr:
 - [Emmaus](http://emmaus-france.org) - A french organization that help poor people (they made [Emmabuntus](#os)). :fr:
 - [VideoLan](http://www.videolan.org) - A french organization that made VLC. :fr:
+- [Exodus Privacy](https://exodus-privacy.eu.org) - A french oganization that audit trackers used by Android application. :fr:

 ### Company/Societe